 Isaac Junior Kwarteng

-Before joining the History Department at Princeton, Isaac earned a Bachelor of Arts Degree with First Class Honors in History from the University of Cape Coast, Ghana.
+Before joining the Department of History at Princeton University, Isaac earned a Bachelor of Arts Degree with First Class Honors in History from the University of Cape Coast, Ghana.
 He is also the recipient of the University of Cape Coast History Department’s prizes for Best Graduating Student of History and Best Graduating Student of African History (all in 2019).
-Between September 2019 and August, 2020, he served as a Teaching Assistant and the Department of History, University of Cape Coast.
-Among the courses Isaac taught were; History of Ottoman North Africa, A Survey of the History of Ghana up to the 19th and 20th centuries, Early West African Polities, and U. S. A and Russia up to the First World War.
+Between September 2019 and August 2020, Isaac served as a Teaching Assistant at the Department of History, University of Cape Coast, where he taught courses such as Early West African History; History of Ottoman North Africa; History of Ghana up to the Twentieth century; and a Comparative History of Russia and USA up to the First World War.
 Isaac also has interest in Slavery and Emancipation and the general History of the Black Atlantic.